cloudmesh-community/book/books/cloud/overview.md

 : We will showcase you on a very popular service such as GitHub how to easily interface with REST services in Python.

-: :o: This chapter also includes information on how to achieve this with `eve`, but this framework is no longer supported.
+: :o2: This chapter also includes information on how to achieve this with `eve`, but this framework is no longer supported.
 In a future version of the document we will remove this eve section.